 The workshop is fully booked.

-The workshop usually is open to all interested PhD students but members of the iRTG of the SFB TRR 102 will be given priority.
+The workshop usually is open to all interested PhD students but members of the iRTG of the SFB TRR 102 were given priority.